sccn/sccn.github.io/others/EEGLAB_and_python.md

     libraries; this can be tedious and does not come naturally to novices.
 Even experienced users sometimes spend hours getting their library settings right.
-There are also other technical problems related to operating system and library compatibility that can take hours or days to solve (we speak from experience).
+There are also other technical problems related to the operating system and library compatibility that can take hours or days to solve (we speak from experience).
 -   Matrix manipulation in Python is not as intuitive as Matlab.
 For example, the already non-intuitive Python code to concatenate arrays